uchicago-2025-capp30122/30122-project-andes-indus-analytics/README.md

 - *Description:* This dataset contains school-related information such as attendance rate, graduation rate, school address, and geographical coordinates (longitude and latitude).
 No API key is required for access.
 - *School Metrics:* [CPS Dropout Data](https://www.cps.edu/about/district-data/metrics/)
 - *Description:* This excel data set contains information pertaining to the dropout rate of schools for multiple years.

+## Acknowledgments
+We would like to express our sincere gratitude to James Turk (CAPP 30122 Instructor) and Daniel Muñoz (CAPP 30122 TA) for their support and guidance throughout this project.